pytroll/fcidecomp/README.md

 Once the `fcidecomp` Conda package is installed and the Conda environment in which it is installed is activated, use of the FCIDECOMP decompression libraries should be automatically enabled for `h5py`-based Python libraries.

+To ensure the FCIDECOMP filter is loaded, in a Python shell execute:

+    import fcidecomp

+Now every `h5py`-based Python library, such as `xarray`, will be able to open and read JPEG-LS compressed files without further steps.

-### Use with NetCDF-Java based tools
+### Use with netCDF-Java based tools

-#### Panoply

-To be able to open JPEG-LS compressed netCDFs with Panoply, it should be instructed to use the NetCDF-C library (instead of NetCDF-Java) for reading purposes.
-In Linux, it is possible to enable this feature by ensuring the file `$HOME/.unidata/nj22Config.xml` exists (if it doesn't, create it), and that it contains the following lines:
+Starting from netCDF-Java **TBD**, it is possible to open JPEG-LS compressed netCDFs with netCDF-Java based tools, such as toolsUI and Panoply, instructing netCDF-Java to use the netCDF-C library for reading purposes.
+It is possible to enable this feature by ensuring the file `$HOME/.unidata/nj22Config.xml` exists (if it doesn't, is should be created) and that it contains the following lines:

     <nj22Config>
       <Netcdf4Clibrary>